 In school when a class teacher or parent raises an initial concern about a child, they are monitored in class and observational notes are made.
 They will draw up a 'Early Observation Form' in discussion with parents and the Inclusion Manager sharing concerns, suggested strategies and a review date.
-This will be reviewed and discussed.
-If the child's needs are still not being met and it is clear they need provision that is additional to or different from that being offered the Class Teacher, parents and Inclusion Manager will discuss whether it is appropriate to list them as needing SEN Support on our Special Educational Needs List.
-If agreed we will then create an Individual Learning Plan (ILP) to agree provision that is additional to or different from that provided as part of the school's usual curriculum adaptations.
+If the child's needs are still not being met, the Class Teacher, parents and Inclusion Manager will create an Individual Learning Plan to agree provision that is additional to or different from that provided as part of the school's usual differentiated curriculum.
+At this point, the child will be listed as needing SEN Support on our Special Educational Needs List.
 If necessary, the Inclusion Manager (in consultation with class teacher and parents) will ask for help from external services.
 As indicated parents are continually consulted throughout this process.